ctesta01/ctesta01.github.io/_posts/2017-03-17-Math-Resources.md

 ---

-Knowledge is the Great Equalizer, and when we live in a time of great wealth inequality, I believe mathematics is a way forward to empower those who have found themselves as underdogs.
+Knowledge is the Great Equalizer.
+And when we live in a time of great wealth inequality, I believe mathematics is a way forward to empower those who have found themselves as underdogs.
 Whether it is for personal need, for a job, for money, or for a grand cause, to find beauty and elegance in the world, mathematics is meant to be shared and enjoyed by many.
-Individuals may approach mathematics from different perspectives, motivations, and mindsets, and regardless, mathematics strengthens, mystifies, and emboldens those who consume it.
+Individuals may approach mathematics from different perspectives, motivations, and mindsets, and regardless, mathematics strengthens and mystifies those who consume it.
 It is my hope that among these links readers will find interesting ideas and useful directions for their own personal benefit.